 Texas state representative tweets at Beto O'Rourke: My AR-15 is "ready for you"

-Briscoe Cain, who represents a district west of Houston, tweeted at O'Rourke during the third Democratic presidential debate in Houston.

-O'Rourke has endorsed a mandatory buyback plan for assault weapons in the wake of the shooting in his hometown of El Paso that killed 22 people.
+O'Rourke has endorsed a mandatory buyback plan for assault weapons, and gave an impassioned defense of the idea on Thursday.

-"If the high impact, high velocity round, when it hits your body, shreds everything inside of your body, because it was designed to do that, so that you would bleed to death on a battlefield and not be able to get up and kill one of our soldiers," O'Rourke said during the debate.
-"When we see that being used against children, and in Odessa (Texas, site of a shooting that followed the one in El Paso and left seven people dead), I met the mother of a 15-year-old girl who was shot by an AR-15, and that mother watched her bleed to death over the course of an hour because so many other people were shot by that AR-15 in Odessa and Midland, there weren't enough ambulances to get to them in time, hell, yes, we're going to take your AR-15, your AK-47."
+"If the high impact, high velocity round, when it hits your body, shreds everything inside of your body, because it was designed to do that, so that you would bleed to death on a battlefield and not be able to get up and kill one of our soldiers," O'Rourke said.
+"When we see that being used against children, and in Odessa, I met the mother of a 15-year-old girl who was shot by an AR-15, and that mother watched her bleed to death over the course of an hour because so many other people were shot by that AR-15 in Odessa and Midland, there weren't enough ambulances to get to them in time, hell, yes, we're going to take your AR-15, your AK-47."

-The debate audience erupted in some of the loudest cheers of the night by the time O'Rourke finished.
-He continued by saying that he came up with his plan by "listening to the people in this country."
-He added that he went to a gun show in Arkansas where, he said, "You might be surprised.
-There was some common ground there, folks who said, 'I would willingly give that up, cut it to pieces, I don't need this weapon to hunt, to defend myself."'

-Although his gun control plan goes further than those of many of his fellow Democrats, the other candidates on stage praised the former lawmaker.
-Minnesota Senator Amy Klobuchar said, "I so appreciate what the congressman's been doing" and California Senator Kamala Harris said "Beto, God love you for standing so courageously in the midst of that tragedy."
+The debate audience erupted in some of the loudest cheers of the night.

-But O'Rourke has earned the ire of many on the right and gun enthusiasts.
-Including, it seems, Cain.
-Cain tweeted "My AR is ready for you Robert Francis" shortly after O'Rourke gave his answer, using O'Rourke's given name.
+But O'Rourke has earned the ire of gun enthusiasts, including Cain, who tweeted "My AR is ready for you Robert Francis," using Beto O'Rourke's given name.

 Other Twitter users posted that they had reported it and two people on the O'Rourke campaign told CBS News they checked in about it with the FBI.